 Refers to a plant or variety of vegetable that is at least 50 years old.
 Furthermore, the seeds must be either open-pollinated or self-pollinated to be considered heirloom, not a hybrid.
 An heirloom variety usually has a meaningful story behind it, such as a history of being passed down within a community, culture, farm, or family – much like a family “heirloom” would.

 Pronounced Hoo-gul-culture, and means hill culture or hill mound.
 A type of garden bed style that utilizes collected natural materials such as logs, branches, leaves, pinecones, or other organic matter to provide bulk below a layer of soil.
 As the bulky materials break down, they release nutrients and become a part of the soil too.
 In a raised garden bed setting, filling the lower portion of the bed with bulk natural materials and then adding soil on top is considered hugelkultur.
+Learn hugelkultur best practices and how to make a hugelkultur garden bed here.

 Another word for finished compost.
 Once natural organic materials such as leaves, food scraps, or other garden waste are fully decomposed, they’re considered humus.
 Humus is dark, nutrient-rich, and improves the moisture retention and overall condition of soil.